Ynn/selfstar/exercises/follow-me.md

 	MomentOfTheDay getMomentOfTheDay();

 	/**
-	 * Register a listener that will be notified each time the moment of the day
+	 * Register a listener that will be notified each time the current moment of the day
 	 * changed.
 	 *
 	 * @param listener